bridgedotnet/Demos/TSProjDemo/README.md

 ## Build instructions

+### With Bridge CLI

+Bridge CLI will automatically build the Bridge project.

+1. Make sure [Bridge CLI](https://bridge.net/download/) is installed.
+1. Fork the repository.
+1. Navigate to the TypeScript project folder: `~/Demos/TSProjDemo/TSProjDemo/`
+1. Run `yarn install` to install dependencies.
+1. Run `yarn start-cli` to run the demo.

+### No Bridge CLI

+If no Bridge CLI installed, the Bridge project should be built manually.

 1. Fork the repository.
 1. Open `~/Demos/TSProjDemo/TSProjDemo.sln` and build the solution.
 1. Navigate to the TypeScript project folder: `~/Demos/TSProjDemo/TSProjDemo/`